nordeim/onestopnews/README.md

 **Trade-off**: Eager connection reintroduces build-time database connection risks in serverless environments.
 For CI/builds without database access, consider build-time dummy URI injection (see recommendations below).

+#### 2b.
+Lazy Proxy Clarification (Phase 3)

+**Correction**: The "DrizzleAdapter + Database Connection" fix above (eager connection) was later **reverted** in favor of a corrected **lazy proxy** implementation.
+The original lazy proxy was missing a proper `Proxy<T>` that intercepts all property access.
+The corrected implementation in `src/lib/db/index.ts` uses a full `Proxy<T>` that forwards all property access to the real `db`, eliminating the "Unsupported database type (object)" error while preserving build-time safety.

+**Phase 3 Test Coverage**: `src/lib/db/index.test.ts` has 5 tests verifying the proxy behavior including missing `DATABASE_URL`, first-query execution, and repeated access returns same instance.

+**Lesson**: The lazy proxy pattern IS correct for DrizzleAdapter.
+The issue was an incomplete proxy implementation, not the pattern itself.

 #### 3. ESLint 9 Flat Config Migration (Resolved)

 **Issue**: `next lint` was removed in Next.js 16, and existing `.eslintrc.*` files are ignored by ESLint 9.